MSAL Android, iOS, and .NET still have features under development. You can use them to build applications and send us feedback.

 - v2.0 authentication libraries reference

-- Scopes and consent in v2.0
+- Permissions and consent in v2.0

-- The Microsoft Graph API
+- Microsoft Graph API

 If you only need to sign in work and school accounts from Azure Active Directory, start with the Azure AD developer's guide.
 The v2.0 endpoint is intended for use by developers who explicitly need to sign in Microsoft personal accounts.